wermos/website/lessons/3d-basic-rendering/volume-rendering-for-developers/ray-marching-get-it-right.md

 ![](/images/volume-rendering-developers/voldev-interactions.png?)

 In our computation for how much light we lose as light travels through the medium to the eye, we have to account for both absorption and out-scattering.
-Both out- and in-scattering are caused by the same type of light-particle interaction: scattering which, in the previous chapter, we've been defining with the variable $\sigma_s$ (the Greek letter sigma).
-So since scattering ($\sigma_s$) is also responsible for how much light we lose as light travels through the medium to the eye, we need to account for it in our Beer's law equation alongside the absorption coefficient $\sigma_a$.
+Both out- and in-scattering are caused by the same type of light-particle interaction: scattering which, in the previous chapter, we've been defining with the variable \(\sigma_s\) (the Greek letter sigma).
+So since scattering (\(\sigma_s\)) is also responsible for how much light we lose as light travels through the medium to the eye, we need to account for it in our Beer's law equation alongside the absorption coefficient \(\sigma_a\).
 Remember, this equation is used to both compute the term Li(x) and the sample transmission value.
 Our code thus now becomes (changes in red):

 ```
 ...